telabotanica/cel-ng-services/README.md

 CORS feature is managed by [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle).

 The configuration file is config/packages/nelmio_cors.yaml.
 You may want to edit the settings for the '^/api/' path.

-## Creating the database

-Run the sql script located in the 'sql' folder of the project.

 ## Dev: populating the DB and elasticsearch index with dev/test data